jmares/learn_js_7_games/README.md

 9. xDirection becomes positive
 10. The ball moves to the right and up (this should have been step 4)

-So, instead of bouncing up, the ball makes the little dance.
+So, instead of bouncing up, the ball makes a little dance.
 This can happen with every collision (up and down, left and right, and with any obstacle).

-To fix this for a wall collision is simple:
+The fix for a wall collision is simple:

 ```javascript
 // check for collision with left or right wall